skramm/cpphtmltags/docs/manual.md

 ### A.4 - Run-time options

-Different settings can be set at run-time, using static functions.
+Different settings can be set at run-time, using the static function `setOption( a, b )`.
+The first argument is an enum value, used to define what option must be edited, the second argument is type dependent.
+These are all in the sub-namespace `rto`.

 <a name="linefeed"></a>
 #### A.4.1 - Line feeds